 The next newspaper report was February 1941 when Mr. Norman Powell’s party of the Boy Scouts of Honley and District visited the Sunday School and gave a mixed entertainment which included lessons on first-aid.
 Mr. T. Dyson visited the Chapel in November to give one of his illustrated lantern lectures and presented views of Yorkshire scenery , there was a good attendance and a collection was taken for overseas mission.
 The same month it was the turn of the ladies to give their annual entertainment of songs and sketches and the Chapel was crowded with an appreciative audience.

 An important name change occured at the start of the 1949s when it stopped being called Deanhouse Wesleyan Methodist Church and became Netherthong Wesley’s Methodist Church.

 In December, the overseas missionary anniversary services were held in the Chapel.
 Rev. Thorpe spoke about missionary work in Ceylon and the Rev. Roberts gave an illustrated lecture on his work in West Africa.
 Also in December, the combined choirs of the Parish Church, Zion Methodist and Wesley Methodist gave carol services in the Parish Church.

 At the end of 1942 there was a Christmas wedding at the Church on Boxing Day between Bombardier Albert Cartwright of Denegarth, Deanhouse and Miss Phyllis Wagstaff of Rob Roy, Netherthong.
 The bride was a Sunday school teacher, a member of the choir at the Chapel and a lieutenant in the Netherthong Girl Guide Company.

-February 1943 was the occasion of ladies’ Day at the Chapel.
-Miss H. Battye was the preacher at the services.
+February 1943 was the occasion of ladies’ Day at the Chapel and Miss H. Battye was the preacher at the services.
 In December, the combined choirs of the Parish Church, Zion Methodist and Wesley Methodist gave carol services in the Parish Church.